serdarburakguneri/hobby-streamer/backend/pkg/auth/README.md

 # Shared Auth Package

-A shared authentication package that provides token validation and role-based authorization for microservices.
+Shared authentication package that provides token validation and role-based authorization for microservices.

-## Overview
+## Features

-This package provides:
 - TokenValidator interface for consistent token validation across services
 - KeycloakValidator implementation for JWT validation with Keycloak
 - HTTP middleware for easy integration into services